Learn how to create and implement effective policies addressing child sexual abuse risk in your ministry.

 Working with children is a privilege, not a right.
-Oftentimes, ministries adopt practices that are comfortable or convenient without considering the potential ramifications, thereby placing children at risk.
+Oftentimes, organizations adopt practices that are comfortable or convenient without considering the potential ramifications, thereby placing children at risk.
 Typically, change is difficult without an understanding of why change is necessary.

 Policies are what you DO, not what you SAY you do